hartwigmedical/hmftools/purity-ploidy-estimator/README.md

   - Somatic variants are excluded from fitting
   - X and Y chromosomes are excluded from fitting
   - Gender is determined only from AMBER
-  - COBALT allosome reference ratios are adjusted accoring to AMBER gender
+  - COBALT allosome reference ratios are adjusted according to AMBER gender
   - No germline chromosomal aberrations are detected